feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Here's a fun fact about dates:
-#>
-#> Dates are one of the oldest cultivated fruits in the world, dating back over
+Here's a fun fact: Dates are one of the oldest cultivated fruits in the
-#> 5,000 years!
-They were a staple food for ancient civilizations in the Middle
-#> East and have been enjoyed for thousands of years for their natural sweetness
-#> and energy-boosting properties.
+#> world, with evidence of their cultivation dating back over 5,000 years in the
+#> Middle East!
 agent$invoke("And one more.")
 #> Absolutely!
-Here’s another fun fact about dates:
+Did you know that date palms can produce up to 200 pounds (around
+#> 90 kilograms) of dates in a single harvest?
+That’s a lot of natural sweet
-#>
+#> treats!
-#> Dates contain natural sugars like glucose, fructose, and sucrose, which makes
-#> them a great natural sweetener and energy booster—ancient travelers often ate
-#> them to stay energized on long desert journeys!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()